 That is if you buy 58-inch wide fabric.
 Smaller widths of fabric will have you buying more yards especially if you are buying for a tall man.
 A single-width fabric may have you buying 2 1/2 to 3 yards just for regular pants with no frills.

-Now if by chance the person you are making the pants for is a little bit more rotund than they should be, add another 1/3 to 1/2 a yard depending on the amount of that extra size.
+Now if by chance the person you are making the pants for is a little bit more rotund, add another 1/3 to 1/2 a yard depending on the amount of that extra size.

 Make sure to measure twice to be sure you know how much fabric to buy and don’t short yourself.